kghose/lego-scifi/10497-moc/Readme.md

    action is (the cargo bay doors and the craft docking line).
 2. I transformed the "beds" into jetpacks because I think jetpacks that accommodate the astronaut's life support packs are way cooler than beds.
+3. Not exactly a homage, but I embraced the "brick built arrow" theme and made the whole spaceship look like an arrow.
+Calling it "The Brick Arrow," however, would have been a bit much.

 ## Potential weak points of the model